ddnet/ddnet/README.md

 Development discussions happen on #ddnet on Quakenet ([Webchat](http://webchat.quakenet.org/?channels=ddnet&uio=d4)) or on [Discord in the developer channel](https://discord.gg/xsEd9xu).

-You can get binary releases on the [DDNet website](https://ddnet.tw/downloads/).
+You can get binary releases on the [DDNet website](https://ddnet.tw/downloads/), find it on [Steam](https://store.steampowered.com/app/412220/DDraceNetwork/) or [install from repository](#installation-from-repository).

 Cloning
 -------